GitHubBGSAcc/Byfron/README.md

 ```
 ### E: After This, Add TamperMonkey, The "Bypass.exe" Should've Extracted Files Inside The Folder Giving you "RevertCil.pyw"
 ```
-Afterly, you add the RevertCil.pyw File run the command "pil revert".
+Afterly, you add the RevertCil.pyw File run the command "pil revert", In the Prompt Command!
 ```
 ### F: Run Installer Inside That PYW File, Complete your Downloading, Fun times Using Executor!
 ```